It’s official: The cargo van is fast becoming the vehicle of choice across several industries, ahead of the pickup truck.

-Building materials, ladders, and cargo might require you carry things on the exterior of your van.
-The right roof rack will ensure you can get all the PVC or construction material to your work site.
+Building materials, ladders, and cargo might require you to carry things on the exterior of your van.
+The right roof rack will ensure you can get all the PVC or construction material to your worksite.

 If you’re self-installing, be sure you run a couple of tests around the block before you get on the highway and end up losing quality materials in the middle of the road.

 Add a partition between the driver and the back of the van.
 This will add to the safety of your van by keeping material and sharp tools from flying to the front of the van.